Whenever I used to say the words “love triangle”, someone would say “omg have you read Heartbreak Warfare?!

 So, believe me, I was really curious what this story was all about!
 And when I stumbled over this sneaky little Audible release the other week, I got extremely excited!

 This is a spoiler-free review in regard to the ending, but I will discuss aspects of the story that are potential triggers.

 Written by Heather M. Orgeron And Kate Stewart

 Here we are now, on the other side of me having listened to Heartbreak Warfare.

-Because this is one of those epic love stories.
+Because this is an EPIC love story.
 It’s raw and gritty and so stuffed full of emotion, that I’m having a little bit of a book hangover.

 The story is told from three points of view.
 Katy a.k.a.
 Scottie; Gavin, her husband; and Briggs, the man Katy meets during her deployment.